 History of St James’

+In 1820 the Company made the decision to close Lamb’s chapel (as it had become known) and it was demolished, along with the attached almshouses.
+Both were rebuilt on Clothworkers’ land in the emerging suburb of Islington.
+The foundation stone of the new Church, designed in Early English style by the Company architect, FD Porter, was laid on 25 July 1873.
 The Clothworkers’ Company acquired the land during the reign of Henry VIII.
 Above the internal west door to the Church you will see a small effigy of William Lamb, a Gentleman of the Chapel Royal who became Master of the Clothworkers in 1569.
 St James’ owes much to him and his Company.

-Historic detail is taken, with permission, from St James’ Church, Islington – A History by Peter Baugh.
+This is an edited version of ‘St James’ Church, Islington – A History’ by Peter Baugh.

 More information can be found on St James’ Wikepedia page.